K-12 school leaders reject allegations that they let antisemitism run rampant

 Chancellor David Banks from New York questioned whether the panel's actions had brought schools any closer to address antisemitism on campuses.

-“This convening feels like the ultimate ‘gotcha’ moment,” he said.
-“It doesn’t sound like people trying to solve for something we actually solve for.”
+"This convening, for too many people across America in education, feels like the ultimate ‘gotcha’ moment," he said.
+“It doesn’t sound like people who are actually trying to solve for something that I believe we should be doing everything we can to solve for.”

 Banks cited actions his district has taken, including student suspensions and employee terminations.
 But he also emphasized the role of education, saying the district is building a new curriculum on the contributions of the Jewish community, along with separate lessons about hate crimes and bias.